James T. Sparks, D.V.M. & Owner

 After graduating, Dr. Read returned to practice at a clinic in St. Joseph for five years before joining the team at Eagle Animal Hospital & Pet Resort in August of 2006.
 He is a member of the American Veterinary Medical Association, the Missouri Veterinary Medical Association, and the Kansas City Veterinary Medical Association.
 His professional interests include dentistry and surgery.

 “The bond formed with a pet after caring for them while being sick or injured is one of the most satisfying parts of my job,” he says.
 “Just seeing them respond to treatment, being up walking around, perky and eating again is a reward.
 Not only does this strengthen the bond between the owner and pet, but with me as well.”

-Dr. Read and his wife Traci have two sons and a daughter.
-The family is enhanced by their many pets, including an array of dogs, cats, pigs, donkeys, and goats that reside on their family farm.
+Dr. Read has two sons and a daughter.
+He also has two dogs, Sully the Cavalier mix and Ramona a Cairn Terrier mix.
 Dr. Read spends his free time attending sporting events, watching his children play sports, and going to the movies or working on new recipes.